gdbooks/LegacyOpenGL/Chapter4/cmat.md

 Let's see if we can replace the __model__ matrix of the rendered cube with our own custom matrix.

 Check __Math Implementation__ on github, i opened a new ticket.
 Fix it before moving on!
+When you're using custom matrices and things don't render correctly (but they did with OpenGL matrices) the problem is always with your implementation.
+Even if it passed a few unit tests, the real word scenario sometimes breaks down.

 First thing's first, import your math implementation code into the project.
 Keep things clean, put those files under a folder in visual studios solution view.
 I'd also like you to put your demo scenes in their own folder, like this: